Nelitarnia/WO3U-speedrun-guide/WO3U-speedrun-guide.md

 - [Neutral L-stick bugs](#Neutral-L-stick-bugs)
 - [Dynasty running cycle bug](#Dynasty-running-cycle-bug)

-As a general rule, if you're not playing on a NG+ save file with maxed out characters, a horse is your best option for fast movement.
-A horse has a 200 base Speed, whereas the highest natural Speed of all your characters is only 170 (Sun Wukong).
-Some characters have specific techniques to go even faster than 200 Speed, but only a handful (like Xiahou Yuan) can replace a horse in runs without any set-up.

-If using a horse or one of those naturally speedy characters is not an option, your next best option would be to use a Speed-type character and double jump everywhere.
-This is a guaranteed way to move at a 170-180 Speed everywhere.
-Some characters can also extend their double jump with an air attack to do this slightly more efficiently.

 ### Speed buffing

 Some characters - most notably Zhang He and Xiahou Ba - have a powerful special move which doubles the speed of all their actions for a short time.
 Besides making all combat much faster, this speed buff even affects general navigation animations like swimming or climbing ladders.
 As mentioned above, a speed buff also makes [wallzipping](#Wallzipping) easier to perform.